wutaiqiang/GER-WSDM2023/README.md

 # GER-WSDM2023
 This repo contains the code for our WSDM 2023 paper:
-[Modeling Fine-grained Information via Knowledge-aware Hierarchical Graph for Zero-shot Entity Retrieval](https://arxiv.org/pdf/2211.10991v1.pdf?_blank") by [Taiqiang Wu](https://wutaiqiang.github.io?_blank), Xingyu Bai, Weigang Guo, Weijie Liu, Siheng Li, Yujiu Yang.
+<a href="https://arxiv.org/pdf/2211.10991v1.pdf" target="_blank">Modeling Fine-grained Information via Knowledge-aware Hierarchical Graph for Zero-shot Entity Retrieval</a> by <a href="https://wutaiqiang.github.io" target="_blank">Taiqiang Wu</a>, Xingyu Bai, Weigang Guo, Weijie Liu, Siheng Li, Yujiu Yang.

-There is an [explaination blog](https://zhuanlan.zhihu.com/p/587811299?_blank) for this paper (in Chinese).
+There is an <a href="https://zhuanlan.zhihu.com/p/587811299" target="_blank"> explaination blog </a> for this paper (in Chinese).

 ## Overview